What is a Pocket Listing in Real Estate

 A home sale that happens ‘in-house’ is one where the listing agent finds a buyer for your home without going through the usual channels or traditional methods like having the home on the open market.

-In a standard home sale, the listing agent will list the home on the multiple listing service (MLS), which is where the vast majority of buyers and real estate agents search for properties to buy.
+In a standard home sale, the listing agent will list the home on the multiple listing service (MLS), which is where the vast majority of buyers and real estate professionals search for properties to buy.

 Instead of advertising to the market that your home is for sale and you are looking for buyers, the transaction happens in-house with a buyer the listing agent finds.
-Essentially, only you, your agent, and the buyer that the agent finds know about the sale.
+Essentially, only you, your agent, and the buyer that the real estate agent finds know about the sale.

 The perfect example of an attempt to have an in-house sale by a real estate agent is when you see a real estate sign that says, “coming soon.”
 A coming soon listing is not officially on the market in regular marketing channels, but the agent is attempting to find a buyer nonetheless.

 When discussing this subject, however, the term “in-house” can be a bit misleading.
 Many people in the real estate industry consider an in-house sale to be where the company marketing the property has the listing side and the transaction’s selling side.
 It does not necessarily mean that the listing agent also brought the buyer.

 Another agent within the real estate company could have brought the buyer, and it would be considered an in-house transaction.
 As long as the home is being exposed to the entire real estate market, there is nothing wrong with an in-house transaction.
 Most real estate companies want to sell their own listing, and that is perfectly acceptable.